Hassankhanggg/IC-TESTER/README.md

-given .ino if the arduino file above .pdsprj is the protues file above .hex file is use for the arduino in proteus
+given .ino if the arduino file above .pdsprj is the protues file above .hex file is use for the arduino in proteus circuit diagram is given iin screenshot given above you can change the pins by changing a little bit in code